google-deepmind/mujoco/doc/APIreference/functions.rst

 Band-dense Cholesky decomposition.
 |br| Add ``diagadd + diagmul*mat_ii`` to diagonal before decomposition.
-|br| Returns the minimum value of the factorized diagonal or 0 if rank-defficient.
+|br| Returns the minimum value of the factorized diagonal or 0 if rank-deficient.

    **Symmetric band-dense matrices**